birgelee/draft-caa-security-tag/draft-ietf-lamps-caa-security.md

 A CA MAY still satisfy the **http-validation-over-tls** method even if it does not initiate connections to port 443 for HTTP challenges so long as either 1\) the connection initiated to port 80 serves a redirect to the same domain name over HTTPS at port 443 and the connection to the domain at port 443 servers a valid, trusted certificate or 2\) in addition to contacting the domain over port 80 the CA also contacts the domain over port 443 using HTTPS and the connection is established with a valid, trusted certificate and the same challenge value is observed.
 Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographically-constrained domain validation methods specified in this document, its security relies on the non-existence of malicious certificates for a domain at time of the creation of the security Property Tag in the domain's policy.

-3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there MUST exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is immune to man-in-the-middle adversaries, and 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
+3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there MUST exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is robust against man-in-the-middle adversaries, and 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
 A CA does not have permission to issue under this method unless both of these criteria are met.
 Once these criteria have been met, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.
-One acceptable way of including this account identifier is with the CAA ACME account URI extension, defined in {{RFC8657}}, in an authenticated DNS record.
+Acceptable methods of communicating this account identifier include (but are not limited to):
+1) the CAA ACME account URI extension, defined in {{RFC8657}}, if retrieved via an authenticated DNS lookup
+2) a DNS TXT record at an underscore-prefixed subdomain of the domain being validated, if retrieved via an authenticated DNS lookup.
+The syntax of presented in [draft-sheth-identifiers-dns-00](https://datatracker.ietf.org/doc/draft-sheth-identifiers-dns/) MAY be used for this DNS record (e.g., "\_accounturi-persist.example.com").

 4. **private-key-control:** This method involves an applicant showing control of a private key that corresponds to a public key placed in a DNS record associated with the domain being validated.
 The private key must be used to sign a message containing: a unique identifier for the CA, the domain name\(s\) in the certificate, a timestamp, and a hash of the public key in the certificate.
 This message may be hashed and then have the signature generated over the hash of this message.
 Obtaining such a signed message from a certificate applicant authorizes the CA specified in the message to sign a certificate for those domain names with the specified public key within 24h of the timestamp provided in the message.
-The CA MUST retrieve the public key or a hash of the public key corresponding to the private key used for signing the message via an authenticated DNS lookup using either authenticated channels to the relevant authoritative nameservers (e.g., DoH or DoT) or validation of a DNSSEC signature chain back to the ICANN root.
+The CA MUST retrieve the public key or a hash of the public key corresponding to the private key used for signing the message via an authenticated DNS lookup.
 After private key control is established, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.
+The syntax of presented in [draft-sheth-identifiers-dns-00](https://datatracker.ietf.org/doc/draft-sheth-identifiers-dns/) MAY be used to communicate the hash of a domain owner's public key (e.g., a DNS TXT record placed at "\_pki-key-persist.example.com").

 In the event that **no methods attribute is specified in the attribute-list,** all methods specified in this document are acceptable as well as cryptographically-constrained domain validation methods defined in future RFCs.
 Future RFCs MAY specify additional methods for cryptographically-constrained domain validation so long as they satisfy the properties of cryptographically-constrained domain validation (i.e., robustness against global man-in-the-middle adversaries).